rangle/ngCourse2/handout/features/working_with_tsc.md

 ```

-TypeScript has more help than just what's shown, TypeScript's output has been
-filtered by `grep` for brevity.
-There are two help entries that reference
+(TypeScript has more help than what we've shown; we filtered by `grep` for brevity.)
-"module", and `--module` is the one TypeScript was complaining about.
+There are two help entries that reference "module", and `--module` is the one TypeScript was complaining about.

-The description explains that TypeScript supports a number of different module
+The description explains that TypeScript supports a number of different module schemes.
-schemes.
 For the moment `commonjs` is desirable.
-This will produce modules
-that are compatible with node.js's module system.
+This will produce modules that are compatible with node.js's module system.

 ```shell
 $ tsc -m commonjs ./a.ts ./b.ts